...Baby One More Time (album): Commercial performance

-Impact and legacy
+Legacy

-Spears was at the forefront of the female teen pop explosion starting in 1999 and extending through the 2000s, leading the pack of Christina Aguilera, Jessica Simpson, and Mandy Moore.
-All of these performers had been developing material in 1998, but the market changed dramatically in December 1998 when Spears' debut single and video were charting highly.
-RCA Records signed Aguilera and rushed her debut single to capitalize on Spears' success, producing the hit single "Genie in a Bottle" in May 1999 and Aguilera's eponymous debut studio album in August.
+Although she was not the first pop singer to achieve success among teenagers in the late 1990s, Spears became the most successful, leading a group of artists that included Christina Aguilera, Jessica Simpson, and Mandy Moore.
+All of these performers had been developing material since 1998.
+RCA Records which had signed Christina Aguilera in early 1998, did not release her debut single and album ("Genie in a Bottle" in May 1999 and Aguilera's eponymous debut studio album in August) until after the release of "...Baby One More Time".
 Aguilera's album sold millions but not as many as ...Baby One More Time.
 Simpson consciously modeled her persona as more mature than Spears; her single "I Wanna Love You Forever" charted in September 1999, and her album Sweet Kisses followed shortly after.
 Moore's first single, "Candy", hit the airwaves a month before Simpson's single, but it did not perform as well on the charts; Moore was often seen as less accomplished than Spears and the others, coming in fourth of the "pop princesses".
 Fueling media stories about their competition for first place, Spears and Aguilera traded barbs but also compliments through the 2000s.

 The Daily Yomiuri reported that "critics have hailed her as the most gifted teenage pop idol for many years, but Spears has set her sights a little higher-she is aiming for the level of superstardom that has been achieved by Madonna and Janet Jackson."
 Rolling Stone wrote: "Britney Spears carries on the classic archetype of the rock & roll teen queen, the dungaree doll, the angel baby who just has to make a scene."
 Rami Yacoub who co-produced Spears's debut album with lyricist Max Martin commented: "I know from Denniz Pop and Max's previous productions, when we do songs, there's kind of a nasal thing.
 With N' Sync and the Backstreet Boys, we had to push for that mid-nasal voice.
 When Britney did that, she got this kind of raspy, sexy voice."
 Chuck Taylor of Billboard observed, "Spears has become a consummate performer, with snappy dance moves, a clearly real-albeit young-and funkdified voice ... "(You Drive Me) Crazy", her third single ... demonstrates Spears' own development, proving that the 17-year-old is finding her own vocal personality after so many months of steadfast practice."
 Stephen Thomas Erlewine of AllMusic referred to her music as a "blend of infectious, rap-inflected dance-pop and smooth balladry."
 Sputnikmusic writer Amanda Murray noted the album "offers a marker for Spears' progression as an artist, as a celebrity, and as a woman."
 In 2010, the album was included in the book 1001 Albums You Must Hear Before You Die.